enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-ii/built-in-methods.md

 A method is a type of function that uses the ??? as an argument, and a colon to call the method itself.

-- object itself
+- Object itself
-- colon
+- Colon
-- script
+- Script
-- period
+- Period
-- semi-colon
+- Semi-Colon

 ---